Wagga, are you ready?

 Not only does this mean adhering to the dress code, but also dressing with smarts.

-PRO TIP 1: Invest in a good quality clear poncho just in case as rain is predicted to fall.
+PRO TIP 1: Invest in a good quality clear poncho just in case (but the weather does look to be good).

 PRO TIP 2: If you decide on wearing heels, stash a pair of flats in your bag just in case you later regret that choice.